chenguo/franca-js/docs/query-write.md

 # Write Operations

-This is a preliminary spec on how to represent insert / update operations in a Franca query object.
+This is a preliminary spec on how to represent insert / update / upsert / remove operations in a Franca query object.

 ## Table of Contents
 * [Insert](#insert)